The Episcopal Church welcomes all people to church! God loves you. No exceptions.

 Unfortunately, we do not have an active congregation and do not worship at St. John's regularly.
 We are engaged in planning processes to understand how the Church can play a spiritual role, while staying true to our faith expression, in the surrounding community.

-On Thursdays, during the months of July and August, The Rev. Kelly Aughenbaugh will host Evening Prayer in our sanctuary.
+Every Thursday evening at 6:30pm, The Rev. Kelly Aughenbaugh will host Evening Prayer in our sanctuary.
 For more information regarding dates, times, and other special services during the holidays, please see Upcoming Worship Services.

 Due to lack of staff and resources we do not do weddings or funerals at this time.
 If you have any questions or would like assistance in finding a local Episcopal Church, contact the Vicar, Kelly.